Netolice: History

+Demographics

+Transport

+There are no major roads passing through the town.
+The railway that starts here is unused.

 Sights

-Netolice is known for Kratochvíle castle, located in Petrův Dvůr village.
+Netolice is known for the Kratochvíle castle, located in Petrův Dvůr.
 It is a Renaissance castle from 1583, built as a hunting castle for William of Rosenberg in the style of Italian villas.
+For its value, it is protected as a national cultural monument.

 The historic core of Netolice is an urban monument zone.
 The most valuable monuments are the town hall building and two churches.
 The town hall is the main landmark of the town square.
 It is a Neo-Renaissance building from 1869.
 The Baroque fountain on the square is from 1677.

-Church of Saint Wenceslaus is originally a Gothic building with Romanesque elements.
+The Church of Saint Wenceslaus is originally a Gothic building with Romanesque elements.
 It was built in the second half of the 13th century and has a Renaissance tower.
-Church of the Assumption of the Virgin Mary was also built in the second half of the 13th century.
+The Church of the Assumption of the Virgin Mary was also built in the second half of the 13th century.
 In the 17th century, early Baroque reconstructions were made.

-The pond Mnich was founded in 15th–16th century.
+The Mnich pond was founded in the 15th or 16th century.
 There are two historically valuable stone arch bridges in the dam.